Part 1 – The Inception

 The true identity of Satoshi Nakamoto is still unknown.

-Szabo, Dai and Finney are all rumored to be Satoshi Nakamoto and it is easy to understand why as the Bitcoin protocol utilizies many of their ideas.
+Szabo, Dai and Finney are all rumoured to be Satoshi Nakamoto and it is easy to understand why as the Bitcoin protocol utilizes many of their ideas.

 White paper & 10,000 BTC pizza

-In mid 2010, Bitcoin gain a lot of interest in the online tech community.
+In mid-2010, Bitcoin gains a lot of interest in the online tech community.
 Large blogs raise awareness and the Bitcoin community grows substantially.
 One bitcoin is still only worth about one cent but on July the 12th, the value skyrockets 1000% in the currency’s first price rush 13

-MtGox, which came to play a main part in the history of Bitcoin, opens for customers on July the 17th of 2010.
+MtGox, which came to play the main part in the history of Bitcoin, opens for customers on July the 17th of 2010.